 There are set-up guides for many such devices, such AppleTV and Roku, which are very easy to follow.
 However the lack of dedicated solutions for consoles and streaming devices makes it clear that convenient streaming is not the top priority for IPVanish.

 While IPVanish is fast enough for buffer-free HD streaming on multiple devices, access to some major streaming sites is unfortunately very inconsistent.
 Netflix fans will be pleased to hear that most US servers are currently working with the service, and excellent performance in this country means you can watch your favorite shows in buffer-free HD.
 Sadly this isn’t the case with BBC iPlayer, which is currently blocked on all UK servers following recent crackdowns on VPN traffic by the BBC.

 Rather than devote their resources to an endless battle with the streaming sites, IPVanish has instead diverted its resources into becoming the best possible VPN for P2P traffic and being highly competitive on privacy in general.
-Devoted BBC viewers may have to look elsewhere but keen Kodi fans or heavy torrenters should seriously consider IPVanish.
+Devoted BBC viewers may have to look at other providers offering more reliable access to the site, such as NordVPN, but keen Kodi fans or heavy torrenters should seriously consider IPVanish.
 Local download speeds are absolutely fantastic, while upload speeds are also consistently amazing.
 P2P traffic is allowed on all servers while a zero-logs policy and a suite of powerful privacy tools keeps all activity protected.